mattmassicotte/Empire/README.md

 ## Query Generation Workaround

-Current, the macro that generates type-safe queries crashes the compiler.
+Currently, the macro that generates type-safe queries crashes the compiler.
 I'm trying to produce a reduced bug report, as I've been unable to find a workaround.
 Here's how you construct them manually in the meantime.

 ```swift
 @IndexKeyRecord("lastName", "firstName")